Cov19NSW/cov19nsw.github.io/README.md

     ![Pie Chart](https://i.imgur.com/XuuXYpC.png)

-- Gapminder
+### Gapminder
+- It is shows per region cases as x axis(x), Vaccination rates as y axis(y) and population (area) of 120 LGA areas over the last 3 months in NSW.
+- The circle is coloured by local health district region.

     ![Replace values](https://i.imgur.com/HsbiDM5.png)

-- Streamgraph
+### Streamgraph
+- It shows Date as x Axis, the case number of the different NSW regions as y Axis.
+- A different colour is marked in LHD Area.

     ![Replace values](https://i.imgur.com/oaoY2w9.png)

-- NSW Covid cases growth per LHD
+### NSW Covid cases growth per LHD
+- It shows Date as x Axis, the case number of the different LHD regions in NSW as y Axis.
+- A different colour is marked in LHD Areas.

     ![Replace values](https://i.imgur.com/SHYtqUq.png)